eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

   Total cumulative count of missed deadlines for any instance written by the current DataWriter.
-  As the deadline period applies to each instance of the Topic independently, the count will will be incremented by one for each instance for which data was not sent in the deadline period.
+  As the deadline period applies to each instance of the Topic independently, the count will be incremented by one for each instance for which data was not sent in the deadline period.

 * |DeadlineMissedStatus::total_count_change-api|: